amine-bs/bastionlab-helm-chart/README.md

 # bastionlab-helm-chart
-a helm chart to deploy bastionlab
+A helm chart to deploy bastionlab